JimmyHernandez/JimmyHernandez/README.md

-- 👋 Hi, I’m @Jimmy Hernandez Rivera, I'm 31 years old and I currently living in Toa Alta, Puerto Rico.
-I'm part of COHORT 18 from Holberton School.
+- 👋 Hi, I’m @Jimmy Hernandez Rivera, I'm 31 years old and currently living in Toa Alta, Puerto Rico.
+I'm part of COHORT 18 from Holberton School Puerto Rico.
 - 👀 I’m interested in helping patients with partial or complete paralysis to have a better quality of life by making a VR program to help them be able to   work inside that virtual world, making them feel free with the power of their mind.
 - 🌱 I’m currently learning fundamental of programming, I'm learning my first programming languaje C. I have a bit of experience in HTML5.
 - 💞️ I’m looking to collaborate on neuroscience technologies and VR programmers.